mattscy/Elemento/README.md

 Set Archivable to false for instances that should not be saved between game sessions.

 ---
+## BindableEvent

+`BindableEvent.EventWithContext(runAs: string, elevatedPrivileges: bool, ...)`

+This event behaves the same as the regular `BindableEvent.Event`, but it also includes information about the context of the script that fired the event:
+- The `runAs` will either be the UserId or faction name of the player/faction that "owns" the firing script.
+- The `elevatedPrivileges` will be true if the firing script is running with elevated privileges.

+---
+## BindableFunction

+`BindableFunction.OnInvokeWithContext(runAs: string, elevatedPrivileges: bool, ...)`

+This callback behaves the same as the regular `BindableFunction.OnInvoke`, but it also includes information about the context of the script that fired the event:
+- The `runAs` will either be the UserId or faction name of the player/faction that "owns" the invoking script.
+- The `elevatedPrivileges` will be true if the invoking script is running with elevated privileges.

+---
 ## Other

 `require(file: string): any`